Nebulas Achieves Market Capitalization of $554,879.31 (NAS)

 Nebulas Coin Profile

 NAS uses the hashing algorithm.
 It launched on July 24th, 2017.
 Nebulas’ total supply is 81,763,024 coins and its circulating supply is 65,393,205 coins.
 Nebulas’ official Twitter account is @nebulasio and its Facebook page is accessible here.
-Nebulas’ official website is nebulas.io.
 The Reddit community for Nebulas is https://reddit.com/r/nebulas and the currency’s Github account can be viewed here.
 Nebulas’ official message board is medium.com/nebulasio.
+The official website for Nebulas is nebulas.io.

 NAS is the native (utility) coin of Nebulas, viable for payment of transaction fees and the computing service charge.